 Cats are known for meowing and hissing, but they can also chirp.
 This is a communication noise that most people are not aware of unless they have experience as cat parents.
 Chirping, or chirruping, is a normal noise for cats to make, so no alarm is necessary the first time you hear it.
 A cat chirping sounds like a bird chirping, but it is usually rhythmic in nature.
-Some people think that a cat chirp sounds like a goat bleep, but much higher pitched.
+Some people think that a cat chirp sounds like a goat bleep but is much higher pitched.
 So, why do cats chirp?
-Here are five reasons for this interesting behavior.
+Here are a few reasons for this interesting behavior.

 1. It Can Be a Form of Salutation

 Even though most cats act independent, they get peppy when their human parents arrive home from a long day of work or overnight vacation.
 They have missed their parents and want to greet them by chirping.
 Some cats will even chirp at their human parents any time they walk in from another room.
 They may chirp at other cats they live with when they greet each other after a nap and want to play.

 2. It Can Be Due to Excitement

 Another reason a cat might chirp is due to excitement.
 Chasing a plush toy or ball, playing with kids, and even watching other cats play can make a cat want to show their excitement by chirping.
 Waiting patiently for a treat can excite a cat enough to let out a chirp or two as well.
 You never know when a cat will surprise you with an exciting chirp.